-The GDP reduction range in 2050 varies between 0.3% and 1.5% (£B7.5 to £B42.0) which is comparable to other estimates for long-term $CO_2$ reductions (Stern, 2006).
+The GDP reduction range in 2050 varies between 0.3% and 1.5% (£B7.5 to £B42.0) which is equivalent to other estimates for long-term $CO_2$ reductions (Stern, 2006).
 The higher cost estimates are strongly influenced by more pessimistic assessments of future low carbon technologies.

 Finally, Figure 21 details the changes in the M-M models components of GDP, namely economy wide consumption and investment, as well as energy costs for the C-60 and C-60SLT scenarios.
-Increasingly, reductions in overall investment reaching around 3.0% in 2050 drive losses in GDP.
+Increasingly, reductions in overall investment drive losses in GDP, with investment declines reaching around 3.0% in 2050.
 In this perfect foresight model, consumption prior to 2030 is slightly increased relative to the base-case before the imposition of the $CO_2$ constraint.
-As the $CO_2$ constraint tightens, energy costs rise (due to per unit energy cost increases), investment falls and GDP and consumption are also pulled down from the base-case projection.
+As the $CO_2$ constraint tightens, energy costs rise (due to per unit energy cost increases), investment falls and GDP and consumption are also pulled down from base-case projection.

-&lt;sup>22 Note, the estimate in Stern (2006) were applicable to global reductions in CO2 emissions
+$^{22}$ Note, the estimate in Stern (2006) were applicable to global reductions in CO $2$ emissions